donskifarrell/102Somerton/README.md

-102Somerton
+# 102Somerton
 ===========

-Homepage for http://www.102Somerton.com company site
+Homepage for http://www.102Somerton.com company site.

+## About

+This is a theme for a WordPress site.